 - Assist in the preparation of environmental law resources;

 - Get an insight into working at a community legal centre;

 - Establish network contacts with planning and environmental law practitioners.

 The internship programme will be of most benefit to students with a genuine interest in resource management issues, social justice and environmental law.
 Students with a planning / geography background are also encouraged to apply.

-Preference will be given to students who have completed 4 – 5 years of their degree.
+Preference will be given to students in the final years of their degree, or recent graduates.

 Longer term placements: